 We dive deeper.
 Given each of these categories, Figure 4 [20] shows us what proportion of directory requests went to each of these categories.
 These percentages of "successful hidden service requests" likely loosely correlate with visits by users (although we can't know for sure the proportion of users vs. automated requests by nature of the dark web).
 These numbers may also be inflated by "crawlers", groups that visit these sites on a regular basis, for example child protection agencies.
-Figure 2 would indicate an alarming percentage of requests went to web-based services about abuse, one would hope the numbers are inflated by these child protection agencies.
+Figure 2 would indicate an Percentage alarming percentage alarming percentage of requests went to web-based services about abuse, one would hope the numbers are inflated by these child protection agencies.
 Following abuse, the other top requested services look to be porn, search, forum, wiki, market, and drugs.
+These services would all have various bandwidth requirements per user. most no different than а normal website, but some on par with that of a Netflix or other video streaming service.